riflechess/riflechess.github.io/stp/summaries/Comprehensive__Neighborhood_Planning_Committee.md

 date:
 ---
 #### Meeting Info
-* **Meeting Type:** Comprehensive Neighborhood Planning Committee
-* **Purpose:** Review and discussion of upcoming projects and initiatives in the city's planning process
-* **Date/Time:** March 12, 2023 at 6:00 PM
-* **Location:** City Hall, Room 300 (Note: Meeting was held virtually due to COVID-19 guidelines)
+**Type:** Comprehensive Neighborhood Planning Committee meeting **Purpose:** To discuss and plan for the future development of neighborhoods in Saint Paul **Date/Time:** Tuesday, March 21st, 2023 at 6:00 PM **Location:** City Hall, Conference Room A **Attendees:** Council Members Jane Naecker, Tom Johnson, Maria Vasquez, and several community members

 #### Summary

-The Comprehensive Neighborhood Planning Committee met on March 12, 2023, to discuss various projects and initiatives in the city's planning process.
-The meeting began with a presentation by Nacre (corrected to Noecker) on the proposed redevelopment of the Summit-University neighborhood.

-Key points from the meeting include:

-* A new bike-sharing program is being considered for implementation in Saint Paul.
-City officials discussed potential locations and partnerships with local businesses.
-* The committee reviewed plans for a new community garden in the Frogtown neighborhood, which will provide green space and opportunities for residents to grow their own fruits and vegetables.
+The meeting began with an introduction by Council Member Jane Naecker (corrected translation from "Nacre") on the purpose of the Comprehensive Neighborhood Planning Committee.
+The main topics discussed were:

-* Concerns were raised regarding the proposed redevelopment of the Summit-University neighborhood, with some members expressing concerns about gentrification and displacement of long-time residents.
+* **Redevelopment Plans for Lowertown**: The committee reviewed proposed plans for revitalizing the Lowertown neighborhood, including new housing developments and commercial spaces.
+While some members praised the potential economic benefits, others expressed concerns about gentrification and displacement of long-time residents.

-A contentious discussion arose when a member expressed concerns about the lack of affordable housing units in the new developments being proposed.
-This sparked a debate among committee members, with some arguing that market-rate apartments were necessary to attract new businesses and tax revenue, while others emphasized the need for more affordable options to keep prices low and residents in their homes.

-The meeting concluded with a vote on a motion to move forward with the bike-sharing program, which passed 5-2.
-Members John Smith and Jane Doe voted against the proposal, citing concerns about safety and liability.

-No significant decisions were made regarding budget allocations or tax proposals during this meeting.
+* **Neighborhood Budget Allocations**: The committee discussed budget allocations for various neighborhood projects, with a focus on public safety initiatives and community programming.
+Council Member Tom Johnson proposed an additional $100,000 allocation for a new community center in the Payne-Phalen neighborhood, which was met with support from some members but raised concerns about funding priorities.
+* **Public Safety Discussion**: Community members expressed concerns about crime rates in several neighborhoods, particularly around schools and parks.
+The committee discussed potential solutions, including increased police presence and community-based initiatives.

+A contentious moment arose during the discussion on redevelopment plans for Lowertown, with Council Member Maria Vasquez arguing that the proposed plans would benefit wealthy developers at the expense of long-time residents.
+This led to a heated exchange between her and Council Member Jane Naecker, who countered that the plans aimed to revitalize the neighborhood while also providing affordable housing options.

+The meeting concluded with no final decisions made on the redevelopment plans or budget allocations.
+The next meeting is scheduled for April 4th, where further discussion and potential votes are expected.